-How to Get Croatian Citizenship by Descent for U.S. Citizens
+How to Apply for Croatian Citizenship by Descent as a U.S. Citizen

 Option 1 OR Option 2